 2. LibreOffice Writer

-The best open source Word alternative, with a buzzing developer community and regular updates
+The best open source Word alternative, with a buzzing community

 If you feel most comfortable using the older, pre-ribbon versions of Microsoft Word, you’ll love LibreOffice Writer.
 Its interface is very similar to Word prior to the controversial introduction of the Ribbon in 2007, so if you’re familiar with the older interface, you’ll be up and running in seconds.